michaelbjames/copilot-study/README.md

 Benford's Law is an observation that the first digit of a number is likely to be low.
 While this observation appears true in many datasets, it is not true for all.
 The fibonacci sequence observes Benford's Law, but the reciprocal of consecutive numbers do not.

-You'll do this task in two languages.

-Rust:
-1. Generate the first 180 fibonacci numbers
+You'll be plotting these two sequences to see the difference.

+First (in Rust), generate the fibonacci sequence up to 180: fib(180) = 18547707689471986212190138521399707760
-   1. It should be fast enough that the generation of the numbers takes <1 second
+- It should be fast enough to run in <1 second
-2. Write them to a file
+- Write to a file (fib.txt)

-3. Generate the values of 1/2 through 1/182
+Second (in Python), plot this data as a histogram of the first digits.
+- Get the first digit of each number
+- Plot it as a histogram in matplotlib

+Third (in Rust), generate the reciprocal of numbers 2,3,...,181,182:
+- You'll get 0.5, 0.333333333, ....
+0.00549450549
-4. Write those to a separate file
+- Write these to a file (inverse.txt)

-Python:
-1. Read in the fibonacci numbers
+Fourth (in Python), plot this data as a histogram of the first digits, on top of the previous plot.
+- Ignore leading zeros
+- Get the first digit of each number
-2. Plot the first digits as a histogram (using matplotlib)
+- Plot it as a histogram in matplotlib
-3. Read in the reciprocals
-4. Strip off leading zeros
-5. Add them to the plot of the fibonacci numbers, such that they overlap and are both visible.
+  - Both plots should be visible at the same time!